 OKRs are also a way to communicate and measure this progress throughout the organization before the OODA Loop starts again.

 With this, a much more formidable battle plan can be drafted — and measured for success with Key Results.
 And, just like OODA, OKRs are made to pivot as new information becomes available.

 Remember that CFRs, the part of the OKR system that stands for Conversation, Feedback, and Recognition, is a handy framework for discussions that highlight when a new decision needs to be made.

 As Berke adds, “I have aggressively made decisions and taken actions, and then I’ve coupled that with being deliberate… so that when I find myself in difficult, demanding environments, my goal is to not be surprised by them."

 If I have questions, where should I send them?

 Are you familiar with OODA either in the military or in the business world?
 Have you used them with OKRs?
-Let us know by emailing us here and be sure to check out all the other FAQs, Resources, and Stories here on WhatMatters.com.
+Let us know, and be sure to check out our FAQs, Stories, and Resources.

 Or, if you’re looking for an OKR coach, check this out.

 If you’re interested in starting our OKRs 101 course, click here.